“My newborn baby was sleeping so well…what happened??”

 Once this phase passes, you should see your baby’s sleep improve again (that is, until the 4 month sleep regression hits!).

 “I remember when my first son was about 6 weeks old.
-I was losing it with his fussiness!
-I was juuuust about to cut dairy from my diet, just in case it was that when I let Weissbluth’s words ring in my head that fussiness peaks at 6 weeks.
+We were losing it with his fussiness!
+I was juuuust about to cut dairy from my diet, just in case it was that, when I let Weissbluth’s words ring in my head that fussiness peaks at 6 weeks.
 For us, it was SO true!
 It slowly started to get better at 7 weeks and beyond.
 I’m so glad I didn’t cut out dairy unnecessarily since I didn’t think life would be as good without cheese.
 However, ironically, when I turned 38, I became lactose intolerant anyway!
 Strange, but true.
-So, I am dairy-free now, but now it’s to avoid really bad stomach pain, which is actually far worse than my son’s fussiness was. 🙂 Yep, no more traditional pizza for me. :(”
+So, I am dairy-free now, but now it’s to avoid really bad stomach pain, which is actually far worse than my son’s fussiness was. :)”

 6 Week Old Baby Sleep Tips